1967 Kurdish revolt in Iran: Revival of KDPI and Kurdish battle of 1967

 The shock for the Iranian Kurdish national movement came with the eruption of the First Iraqi–Kurdish War in neighboring Iraq in 1961.
 When the 1958–1961 rapprochement in Iraq collapsed, the KDP-Iran supported Iraqi Kurds; in the process, the leadership and subsequent social orientation of both Iran's and Iraq's Kurdish Democratic Parties turned conservative.
 Facing a newly consolidated Iraqi government by 1965, Mulla Mustafa turned against his former military allies and KDP-I supporters and came to an agreement with the Shah, that called for him to "restrain" KDP-I activities against the Iranian government.
 Mullah Mustafa went further, "subordinating the struggle in Iran to that in Iraq" and "warning that KDP-Iran militants would not be tolerated in Iraqi Kurdistan".
 The result of this was that the conservative leadership of the KDP-Iran was ousted and new, mostly former Iranian Tudeh (Communist) Party leaders took over the party's leadership.
-They formed a Revolutionary Committee and declared their support for sporadic peasant uprisings against the National Police around Mahabad and Urumiya.
+They formed a Revolutionary Committee and declared their support for sporadic peasant uprisings against the National Police around Mahabad and Urmia.
 Lacking a significant social base, this new leadership was quickly crushed: even though the KDPI's forces managed to inflict losses on the Iranian army, they failed due to lack of logistical support.
 Within months, eight of the eleven members of the Revolutionary Committee had been murdered by Iranian soldiers, and the movement lasted less than eighteen months.
 Over 40 KDPI party members were killed and their bodies handed over by Mullah Mustafa's men to the Iranian authorities.